-Our limited cash position at September 30, 2017 considered with our recurring and anticipated losses and negative cash flows from operations make it probable, in the absence of additional financing, that we will not be able to meet our obligations as they come due within one year from the date of this Report, raising substantial doubt that we can continue as a going concern.
+Our limited cash position at June 30, 2017 considered with our recurring and anticipated losses and negative cash flows from operations make it probable, in the absence of additional financing, that we will not be able to meet our obligations as they come due within one year from the date of this Report, raising substantial doubt that we can continue as a going concern.
 However, to alleviate that doubt, we plan, as we have numerous times in the past, to raise additional financing when and as needed, primarily through the sale of our equity securities in one or more private placements to accredited investors or public offerings.
-In September 2017, we completed a firm commitment underwritten public offering pursuant to which we offered and sold shares of our common stock and warrants to two of our existing institutional investors, resulting in gross proceeds of approximately \$2.4 million under our Registration Statement on Form S-3 (Registration No. 333-215671) (the S-3 Registration Statement) that had been previously declared effective by the Securities and Exchange Commission (the Commission) to cover potential future sales of our equity securities in one or more public offerings from time to time.
-(See Note 7, Capital Stock, for additional information regarding the September 2017 Public Offering.)
-While we may make additional sales of our equity securities under the S-3 Registration Statement, we do not have an obligation to do so.

-Additionally, in September 2017, to facilitate potential future issuances and sales of our equity securities for ordinary corporate finance and general corporate purposes and as recommended by our Board of Directors (Board), our stockholders approved an amendment to our Restated and Amended Articles of Incorporation to increase the number of shares of common stock available for issuance thereunder from 30 million shares to 100 million shares, an amount our Board determined is customary and appropriate for a NASDAQ-listed, clinical-stage biopharmaceutical company.
-Following that approval, in October 2017, we filed a Registration Statement on Form S-1 (Registration No. 333-221009) (the S-1 Registration Statement) pursuant to which we anticipate completing an offering of our equity securities with proceeds sufficient to enable the launch and completion of the AV-101 MDD Phase 2 Adjunctive Treatment Study and fund our internal operations for at least the next twelve months.
-There can be no assurance, however, that we will achieve effectiveness of the S-1 Registration Statement or successfully complete an offering thereunder.
+Additionally, we have filed a Registration Statement on Form S-3 (Registration No. 333-215671) (the S-3 Registration Statement) that has been declared effective by the Securities and Exchange Commission (the Commission) to cover our potential future sale of our equity securities in one or more public offerings from time to time.
+As of the date of this Report, we have not yet sold any securities under the S-3 Registration Statement, nor do we have an obligation to do so.
+Further, at June 30, 2017, we had a limited number of unallocated or unreserved shares of our common stock available for issuance in future offerings or for other purposes.
+To facilitate potential future issuances and sales of our equity securities for ordinary corporate finance and general corporate purposes, our Board of Directors (Board) has approved an amendment to our Restated and Amended Articles of Incorporation to increase the number of shares of common stock available for issuance thereunder from 30 million shares to 100 million shares, an amount our Board has determined is customary and appropriate for a Nasdaq-listed, clinical-stage biopharmaceutical company.
+Before taking effect, this amendment must be approved by a majority of our stockholders at our 2017 annual meeting of stockholders in September 2017.